metablaster/WindowsFirewallRuleset/Modules/Ruleset.Compatibility/Help/en-US/Ruleset.Compatibility.md

 ### [Compare-WinModule](Compare-WinModule.md)

-Compare the set of modules for this version of PowerShell against those available in the compatibility session.
+Compare the set of modules against those in the compatibility session.

 ### [Copy-WinModule](Copy-WinModule.md)